False confession: Coerced compliant confessions

 These confessions are the result of coercive interrogation techniques used by the police.
 Suspects may be interviewed for hours on end, sometimes without a lawyer or family member present.
 Even when the suspect is innocent, this creates stress and eventually leads to mental exhaustion.
 Sometimes, police offer inducements to suspects, telling them they will be treated more leniently if they confess.
 Material rewards such as coffee or the cessation of the interrogation are used to the same effect.
 Suspects may be told they will feel better by confessing, thereby getting the truth out in the open.
 After enduring this pressure, often for hours on end, vulnerable suspects may confess just to bring the process to an end.

 The Reid technique codifies these strategies and is still used by many police forces in the United States.
 People may also confess to a crime they did not commit as a form of plea bargaining in order to avoid the risk of a harsher sentence after trial.
-Teenagers and young adults, individuals with mental health problems or low intelligence and those who achieve high scores high on the Gudjonsson suggestibility scale are more vulnerable to making false confessions.
+Teenagers and young adults, individuals with mental health problems or low intelligence and those who achieve scores high on the Gudjonsson suggestibility scale are more vulnerable to making false confessions.